Tritype® Archetypes

 The 369 Tritype® is the most primary Tritype® and the most amenable and adaptable of the 27 Tritypes®.
 This Tritype® includes the core types of each center of intelligence.
 The core of each center is seeking to balance the opposites within each center to create balance and resolution.
 The core of each center is usually out of touch with the focus of their respective center and tends to be caught in the dance of opposites created by the opposing defense strategies of the wings in each center.

 So the 6, as the center of the head triad, struggles to trust themselves and their own inner guidance.
 They oscillate between feeling they need to be an expert about something or feeling they need to know a little about everything to feel safe.
-But they know they don’t truly know everything that is important, so they befriend those that can do what they cannot.
+But they know they don’t truly know everything that is important, so they befriend those who can do what they cannot.
 This expands to include competent friends of their friends to seek advice from when they need it, or to have friends of their friends that can do whatever the 6 feels unsure about.

 So, the 3 is trying to manage the overall fear of being ignored.
 The 6 is trying to manage the fear of fear itself and chaos, and the 9 is trying to manage the fear of being overlooked and unimportant.
 Together, the focus is on creating, restoring, and maintaining peaceful relating.